sherwinfarrell/SearchEngine/README.md

 # Lucene Assignment 1
-The program can be run using the following command in the Project root :
+The program can be run using the following command in the Project root : mvn clean install mvn package
 java -jar target/Assignment1-1.0-SNAPSHOT.jar

 ### Arguments :